What may be reported on a county criminal record search?

 All county criminal searches that we offer go back a minimum of seven years and include convictions of felonies and co-located misdemeanors.
 During the ordering process, you can select to expand the search to go back 10, 20 or 30 years, unless applicable state law limits the search to seven years.

 What is the turnaround time for county criminal record searches?

-- For ALL counties in the United States you can order a traditional direct court record search with the source.
 For courts that limit record access to on-premise access, we have a nationwide network of experienced criminal record researchers who know the local courthouses and court clerks and actually go on site to retrieve the county records you are searching for.
 In some counties such a “court runner” can perform the record search on the counties public terminal at the courthouse, but in some other counties the court runners have to fill out a record search form and wait on the court clerks to perform the search.
 To speed up turnaround time, we access county criminal records through electronic court interfaces wherever possible.
-Sometimes, court fees apply, ranging from a few dollars to a current high of $65 in New York, but before you finalize your order we will inform you of such charges.
+Sometimes, court fees apply, ranging from a few dollars to a current high of $95 in New York, but before you finalize your order we will inform you of such charges.
 The typical turnaround time to complete such a report ranges from 1-3 business days.